 Unlike some of the wind breakers included in our review, this jacket comes with mesh hand pockets.
 This helps with ventilation to a degree, but we noticed that when moisture built up inside the jacket, the polyester fabric stuck to our bare skin and felt uncomfortable.
 The best way to manage ventilation in this jacket is to unzip it, which unfortunately defeats the purpose.
-We preferred the breathability of the Marmot Stride - Women's and also The North Face Flyweight Hoodie - Women's, as the silky texture of its fabric is more comfortable in the event of internal moisture accumulation.
+We preferred the breathability of The North Face Flyweight Hoodie - Women's, as the silky texture of its fabric is more comfortable in the event of internal moisture accumulation.

 The durable water repellent (DWR) coating on this jacket is quickly pushed to its limits in a full rain, remaining dry for only a few minutes.
 When sprayed with a misting water bottle in our water tests, it held water much longer than the Patagonia Houdini and Arc'teryx Squamish Hoody and was one of the last to dry out completely.
 If you anticipate being out in wet or intermittent conditions, such as sailing or hiking in a wet climate, then a full women's rain jacket is a better choice over this wind breaker.